 - Share or Unshare the media with another user (provide or revoke access through the Shared With Me page)

-- Edit a Presentation by adding or removing slides, or editing Activity slides
+- Edit a Presentation by adding or removing slides, or editing Polling slides

-- Delete the media from the system altogether (see exception to deleting below)
+- Delete the media from the system altogether (see the exception to deleting below)